mountainray/severe_weather_impacts/PA2_template.md

 1 FALSE 478
 2  TRUE  10
 ```

-#yearx_cutoff <- 1995
+### us_storms_final creation

-Now we will finalize the analysis data frame.
+Next the analysis data frame will be created.
 We use the evtype_modified field to redefine the event types.
-Note the evtype_original variable contains the original, unadulterated values (for research/confirmation).
+Note the evtype_original variable still contains the original, unadulterated values (for research/confirmation).
+This is the key by which the smaller set of values is merged.

+This yields the modified_evtype variable, which is then defined further using the flags created previously.
+The final assignments are stored in the evtype_modified_final variable.

+#### Re-defining weather event types

+As observed, by eliminating adjectives and removing simple punctuation and such, the set of event types is now reduced.
+The last step is to more broadly define important weather events so the damages attributed include as much of the real damage as possible.
+If this is overdone, too much is rolled up into a category, therefore as see below, and interestingly, the "thunderstorm" type events are presented in three variations ("thunderstorm", "thunderstorm wind", and "thunderstorm lightning").
+This was done as the raw data indicated these thunderstorm classifications were highly present -- the human observers (and subsequent NWS data consumers) are accustomed to these breakouts.

+Also noteworthy below, "lightning" itself is left stand-alone, not included with "thunderstorm lightning".
+Again, this event type is highly present in the data, therefore left as its own classification.

+To roll the lightning/thunderstorms up into one thunderstorm classification will obviously mean a larger amount of damages due to the weather event, and thunderstorms will gain a higher place in a list of most damaging storm events.
+More on this later.

 ```r